AffnanSawad/AffnanSawad/README.md

 Hi!
 I'm Affnan Sawad, a passionate Full Stack Developer pursuing a B.Sc. in CSE at IIUC.
 I started my journey in web development in **January 2024** and have been building intuitive, efficient, and responsive applications ever since.

-- 🧠 **Currently Learning:** Advanced React, Next.js, Redux Toolkit, TypeScript, Prisma, GraphQL
+- 🧠 **Currently Learning:** Advanced Frontend and Backend Technologies .
-- 🔍 **Exploring:** Backend architecture, performance optimization, and advanced database queries
+- 🔍 **Exploring:** Backend architecture, performance optimization, and advanced database queries .
-- 🤝 **Open to Collaborate:** MERN Stack projects, full-stack apps, and open-source contributions
+- 🤝 **Open to Collaborate:** MERN Stack projects, full-stack apps, and open-source contributions .
-- 💬 **Ask Me About:** Frontend best practices, full-stack development workflows, and UI/UX tips
+- 💬 **Ask Me About:** Frontend best practices, full-stack development workflows, and UI/UX tips .
-- ⚾ **Fun Fact:** I'm a passionate **cricketer** – played as a bowler for a community team!
+- ⚾ **Fun Fact:** I'm a passionate **cricketer** – played as a bowler for a community team! .

 ---